KpeM1/betterDiscordAddons/Plugins/AnimateYourStatus_v2/README.md

 > ![.](https://i.imgur.com/1ZYfrZp.png "")
 ____
 ## END
-Press buttons "Save" and "Apply".
+Press buttons "Save" and "Done".
 Settings are saved in .json file.

 > finded and re::coded by me